 If you have email notifications, subscriptions or reminders set up, you may need to replicate these on the new table.
 For example, if your Students table notified a person when you assign them to a class, you need to create that notification for your intermediate table (Assignments) because that's where you now make class assignments.
 (Read more about automated emails.)

 Now, whenever you want to add information that links your two original tables, you do so by adding a record to the new table.
 For example, if you want to sign a student up for a course, you'd add a new record to the Assignments table.
 Within the new record, select the class and select the student.
 To assign multiple people to one class, create multiple records in the assignments table—one for each combination of person and class.
-Quick Base makes this easier by adding an Add Assignments button to each master table.
-The result?
+Quick Base makes this easier by adding an Add Assignments button to each parent table.
 From within a Class record, you can click the Add Assignments button to assign a person to that class.
 You can do the same from within a Student's record.
 The button adds a new record to the Assignment table that joins a Student and a Class.

 You should do most of your reporting from within the new table.
 For instance, say you want to see a list of everyone in a particular class so you can send them an email.
 Create this report within the Assignments table.
-To do so, it's imperative that you create the necessary lookup fields in Step 3 above so you can set matching criteria on Class Name or Instructor.
-If not, add the lookups now.

 Note: Do you need to hide information from your users or are you just trying to focus their attention on the information that interests them?
 If it's a question of security, set access permissions.
 If you just want to make your application easier to use, don't set permissions, create custom reports instead.
 Not sure what to do?
 Read more.